Victoria Grover

 HNC Social Services

 “I would highly recommend NESCol to anyone thinking about returning to education.
-As a mature student, I have been supported in many ways and had a great college experience, even with the challenges I’ve faced.”
+As a mature student, I have been supported in many ways and had a great College experience, even with the challenges I’ve faced.”

 Victoria had to juggle her studies with caring for her brother until he sadly passed away in May 2023.
 In an incredible demonstration of resilience, she managed to sit her exams whilst going through the grieving process.